vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 The network will:

-1. _As part of the normal collateral "search" process:_ Access the liquidity provider's bond account to make up the shortfall.
-If there is insufficient funds to cover this amount, the full balance of the bond account will be used.
-Note that this means that the transfer request should include the liquidity provider's bond account in the list of accounts to search, and that the bond account would always be emptied before any insurance pool funds are used or loss socialisation occurs.
+1. _As part of the normal collateral "search" process:_ Access first the liquidity provider's bond account to make up the shortfall.
+If there is insufficient funds to cover this amount, the full balance of both bond accounts will be used.
+Note that this means that the transfer request should include the liquidity provider's bond account in the list of accounts to search, and that these accounts would always be emptied before any market insurance pool funds are used or loss socialisation occurs.

 1. _If there was a shortfall and the bond account was accessed:_ Transfer an amount equal to the `market.liquidity.bondPenaltyParameter` calculated above from the liquidity provider's bond account to the market's insurance pool.
-If there are insufficient funds in the bond account, the full amount will be used and the remainder of the penalty (or as much as possible) should be transferred from the liquidity provider's margin account.
+If there are insufficient funds in the bond account and the bond account, the full amount will be used and the remainder of the penalty (or as much as possible) should be transferred from the liquidity provider's margin account.

 1. Initiate closeout of the LPs order and/or positions as normal if their margin does not meet the minimum maintenance margin level required.
 (NB: this should involve no change)

-1. _If the liquidity provider's orders or positions were closed out, and they are therefore no longer supplying the liquidity implied by their Commitment:_ In this case the liquidity provider's Commitment size is set to zero and they are no longer a liquidity provider for fee/reward purposes, and their commitment can no longer be counted towards the supplied liquidity in the market.
-(From a Core perspective, it is as if the liquidity provider has exited their commitment entirely and they no longer need to be tracked as an LP.)
+1. _The liquidity provider's bond account balance is always their current commitment level:_ This is strictly their "true" bond account.

 Note:

 - As mentioned above, closeout should happen as per regular trader account (with the addition of cancelling the liquidity provision and the associated LP rewards & fees consequences).
-So, if after cancelling all open orders (both manually maintained and the ones created automatically as part of liquidity provision commitment) the party can afford to keep the open positions sufficiently collateralised they should be left open, otherwise the positions should get liquidated.
+So, if after cancelling all open orders the party can afford to keep the open positions sufficiently collateralised they should be left open, otherwise the positions should get liquidated.
-- Bond account balance should never get directly confiscated.
-It should only be used to cover margin shortfalls with appropriate penalty applied each time it's done.
-Once the funds are in margin account they should be treated as per normal rules involving that account.

-### Bond account top up by collateral search

-In the same way that a collateral search is initiated to attempt to top-up a trader's margin account if it drops below the _collateral search level_, the system must also attempt to top up the bond account if its balance drops below the size of the LP's commitment.

-This should happen every time the network is performing a margin calculation and search.
-The system should prioritise topping up the margin account first, and then the bond account, if there are insufficient funds to do both.

-## Network parameters

-- `market.liquidity.bondPenaltyParameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
-Valid values: any decimal number `>= 0` with a default value of `0.1`.
-- `market.liquidity.maximumLiquidityFeeFactorLevel` - used in validating fee amounts that are submitted as part of [lp order type](./0038-OLIQ-liquidity_provision_order_type.md).
-Note that a value of `0.05 = 5%`.
-Valid values are: any decimal number `>0` and `<=1`.
-Default value `1`.
-- `market.liquidity.stakeToCcySiskas` - used to translate a commitment to an obligation (in siskas).
-Any decimal number `>0` with default value `1`.

 ## What data do we keep relating to liquidity provision?

-1. List of all liquidity providers and their commitment sizes and their “equity-like share” for each market [see 0042-setting-fees-and-rewarding-lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
+1. List of all liquidity providers and their commitment sizes (bond account balance), the commitment at the start of epoch, their “equity-like share” and "liquidity score" for each market [see 0042-setting-fees-and-rewarding-lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
-1. Liquidity provision orders (probably need to be indexed somewhere in addition to the order book)
-1. New account per market holding all committed liquidity provider bonds
+1. New bond account per LP per market
 1. Actual amount of liquidity supplied (can be calculated from order book, [see 0034-prob-weighted-liquidity-measure](./0034-PROB-prob_weighted_liquidity_measure.ipynb))
-1. Each liquidity provider's actual bond amount (i.e. the balance of their bond account)

 ## APIs